GoAhead-at/orf2Postgres/DOCS/Project-Description.md

   - Consider using TLS for all database communications

 - **IPC Security:**
-  - Named pipes restricted to authorized users
-  - Proper access control on pipe endpoints
+  - Named pipes are secured to allow access for standard user UI processes connecting to the service running under the `NetworkService` account.
+  - This is achieved by creating the `NamedPipeServerStream` using `NamedPipeServerStreamAcl.Create()`.
+A `PipeSecurity` object is passed during construction, configured to grant `PipeAccessRights.ReadWrite | PipeAccessRights.CreateNewInstance` to `Authenticated Users` (`WellKnownSidType.AuthenticatedUserSid`).
+  - This ensures the UI can connect without requiring administrative privileges, establishing proper access control at the pipe's creation time by the `NetworkService`.
-  - Message authentication for commands sent between UI and service
+  - Message authentication for commands sent between UI and service (can be a future enhancement if needed).

 - **Startup Parameters:**
   - Remove unnecessary permissions at service startup